Trebein Rd./ Dayton-Xenia Rd./ Hilltop Rd.

 GRE CR 84/ CR 142/ TR 73 0.64/ 6.38/ 0.00

-This project is to convert the intersection at Trebein Road, Dayton-Xenia Road, and Hilltop Road into a single lane roundabout to improve safety for the travelling public.
+This project is to convert the intersection at Trebein Road, Dayton-Xenia Road, and Hilltop Road into a single lane roundabout to improve safety for the traveling public.

 November 4, 2022 Governor DeWine announces 50 new Traffic Safety Projects